Write Products and Services Section of a Business Plan

 Tips To Write Products And Services Section

-1. Opt for a customer-centric approach:
+1. Opt for a customer-centric approach

-2. Keep it simple:
+2. Keep it simple

-3. Ditch buzzwords and industrial jargon:
+3. Ditch buzzwords and industrial jargon

-4. Specify market pain points:
+4. Specify market pain points

 Elaborate on the problems your target audience is facing.
 You can gather this data by conducting a market analysis.
 Mention the various pain points and the features of your product that address them.
 Consider citing examples and relevant statistics to display how your product solves a customer problem.

-5. Emphasize your USP:
+5. Emphasize your USP

 Highlight the benefits and the unique features of your products and services.
 Mention the things you do differently than your competitors and how you offer more value in comparison.

-6. Flaunt your achievements:
+6. Flaunt your achievements

 Make sure to show off the business milestones you’ve achieved such as awards, news articles, customer reviews, etc. You can also include your past sales numbers, your customer base, and the projects you fulfilled.
-These instill trust and help investors, clients, and partners to make decisions.
+These instill trust and help potential investors, clients, and partners to make decisions.

 Build your Business Plan Faster